tigera-solutions/prevent-detect-and-mitigate-container-based-threats/doc/detection.md

 Detect the presence of malicious files and processes in compromised workloads.

 Turn on Container Threat Detection for your cluster nodes in the Calico Cloud web ui.
+Yes, it's really that easy.

 ![intro](img/cc-enable-treat-detection.png)